StevenBlack/vocab/million-dollar-words.md

 An extremely erudite way of saying "belch."
 One way to remember the word is to think of erupt: "After the very large meal, the man leaned back in his chair and eructed."
 Pronounced EE-RUCT.

+### eschatology
+The branch of theology that is concerned with such final things as death and Last Judgment; Heaven and Hell; the ultimate destiny of humankind.

 ### eschew
 To avoid or shun something because you find it loathsome or unbearable.
 One can eschew on physical grounds, as in eschewing a wool coat in July, or in terms of taste, as in eschewing displays of physical affection in front of dinner guests.
 It's pronounced ESS'CHEW (like a sneeze).

+### esprit d'escalier
+You probably never knew that there was a word for this—a clever remark or reply that you didn't think of at the appropriate moment but thought of too late, as in "I should have said.. . " It comes from the French phrase, "up the stairs": "I didn't think of a snappy retort to D'Artagnan until I was already up the stairs."
+The next time you find yourself speechless, just say, "When I come up with the esprit d'escalier, I'll give you a call."
+Pronounced ESS-PREE DEH-SCAHL-YAY.

 ### esprit de corps
 A feeling of unification or commonly held beliefs or attitudes among a group of people.
 The phrase can be used to describe a feeling of excitement and belong-ng that comes from being part of a successful group.
 Apple Computer had it for a while; so did the Peace Corps.
 Pronounced ESS-PREE DUH CORE.

-### esprit d'escalier
-You probably never knew that there was a word for this—a clever remark or reply that you didn't think of at the appropriate moment but thought of too late, as in "I should have said.. . " It comes from the French phrase, "up the stairs": "I didn't think of a snappy retort to D'Artagnan until I was already up the stairs."
-The next time you find yourself speechless, just say, "When I come up with the esprit d'escalier, I'll give you a call."
-Pronounced ESS-PREE DEH-SCAHL-YAY.

 ### etagere